“Wow!” the 4th Sunday Advent Message

 According to Matthew, Joseph had a choice.
 What to do about his fiance Mary who was now pregnant, without his participation?
 Stop right now if you’re imagining how it went with your cousin/brother/neighbor who went through the same experience just a few years ago.
 Mosaic law was a whole other animal than the rage and hurt faced by that guy you know.

 First of all, Joseph and Mary weren’t just caught in a personal dilemma, nor was it a matter of sorting through various civil rules or cultural standards in any way we can relate to today (unless you’re a very conservative Muslim).
 Mary’s pregnancy forced Joseph, his family, and her family into dealing with Mosaic law.
 Along with not eating oysters, mixing cotton and wool in a garment, or breaking up a fight by grabbing one of the participants by the testicles, getting pregnant before marriage was a wrong, wrong, wrong spiritual move.
 And unlike the other spiritual sins just listed, this one could get a girl dragged by the hair to the edge of town and stoned.
 Which happened then, even as it happens today.
-(And we hear about it happening, once in awhile, in places like Iraq or Saudi Arabia among those practicing Sharite law, but, in fact, it probably happens frequently throughout many small factions and communities of Islam, where no reporting to the outside world has any chance of happening.)
+(And we hear about it happening, once in awhile, in a few countries like Afghanistan or Saudi Arabia among some of those who practice fundamental interpretations of Sharia law but, in fact, it probably happens more frequently throughout in other small factions and communities of Islam, where reporting to the outside world rarely happens.)

-In other words, this wasn’t the kind of problem that could cause the neighbors to gossip, or the local judge to make you wear a red A across your chest.
-This was the kind of sin that could cause YHWH his own self to regard you for the rest of your life with an angry scowl and a slingshot full of punishment.
+In other words, this wasn’t the kind of problem that would merely cause the neighbors to gossip, or prompt the local judge to make the “wayward girl” wear a red A across herr chest.
+This was the kind of sin that could cause YHWH Godself to regard a person for the rest of her life with an angry scowl and a slingshot full of punishment.

 Joseph and those close to him- because this kind of decision would have been an extended family decision- decided not take the easy way but, instead, “[they took] care of things quietly so Mary would not be disgraced.”
 Or dead.

-Jesus didn’t die with his mother at the stoning ground before he was born, as might have happened.
+Jesus didn’t die with his mother at the stoning ground before he was born, as could very well have happened.
 He did die at a similar killing ground, though, about 33 years later when the religious legalists colluded with the civil authorities to shut him up.
 His season in the sun that preceded Golgotha was, apparently, planned and coordinated by Jesus’ acknowledged heavenly father.
 But let’s be sure to always give his earthly step-father his due, too.
-He stopped the horrifying from happening before the story ever had a chance to begin.
+Joseph stopped the horrifying from happening before the story ever had a chance to begin.

 First Steps.
 A Christmas Journey..